greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 The parallel retrieve cursor implementation has the following limitations:

-- The Tanzu Greenplum Query Optimizer (GPORCA) does not support queries on a parallel retrieve cursor.
+- The VMware Greenplum Query Optimizer (GPORCA) does not support queries on a parallel retrieve cursor.
 - Greenplum Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.
 - Parallel retrieve cursors cannot be declared `WITH HOLD`.
 - Parallel retrieve cursors do not support the `FETCH` and `MOVE` cursor operations.